technofocus-pte/sapintgrtnppdepth/Lab 4/Lab 4 - Boosting Operational Efficiency in Product Management with SAP Fiori Automation.md

     ![](./media/image29.png)

 4. Double click on the **Launch new Microsoft Edge** action on to the SAP_Logon subflow screen.

-    Under Select parameters, provide the following details and then click on **Save**.
+Under Launch new Microsoft Edge, provide the following details and then click on **Save**.

     | **Property** | **Value** |
     |----|----|